isopov/isopov.github.io/content/posts/java-gc-and-generations.md

 tags = ["Java"]
 +++

-In recent years Java and Hotspot JMV in particular received several new garbage collectors.
+In recent years Java and Hotspot JVM in particular received several new garbage collectors.
 Most recently generational Z collector [was introduced](https://inside.java/2023/11/28/gen-zgc-explainer/).

 It is common knowledge that it is possible to achieve almost any results in artificial benchmarks, but nonetheless it may